 About Ohio State

-Ranking: Top 20 among national public universities, U.S. News & World Report’s 2013 “America’s Best Colleges”
+Ranking: 18th among the nation's best public universities, U.S. News & World Report’s 2015 edition of “America’s Best Colleges”

 Courses offered (est.): 12,000